Flag of Peru

-The flag of Peru was adopted by the government of Peru in 1824, and modified in 1950.
-According to the article 49 of the Constitution of Peru, it is a vertical triband with red outer bands and a single white middle band.
+The national flag of Peru, officially named the Bandera Nacional (Spanish for "National Flag") and often referred to as The Bicolour (la Bicolor), is a vertical triband with red outer bands and a single white middle band, as defined by Article 49 of the Constitution of the Republic of Peru.
+The current flag was adopted by the Congress of Peru on 25 February 1825, and modified in 1950.
 Depending on its use, it may be defaced with different emblems, and has different names.
-Flag day in Peru is celebrated on 7 June, the anniversary of the Battle of Arica.
+Flag Day in Peru is celebrated on 7 June, the anniversary of the Battle of Arica.